CP8 (classification): Football

 CP8 sportspeople are eligible to compete in association football in the sport of CP football.
 CP8 players are classified as FT8.
 The rules for the sport specify that there can be no more than one FT8 footballer on the field at a time.
+Post-2018, FT8 footballers are designated internationally as FT3 by the IFCPF.

 Compared to able-bodied soccer layers, CP8 players have difficulty generating force when kicking the ball.
 Because they have an impulse impairment, they have slower responses times in the box compared to able-bodied competitors.
 Their level of disability is such that most can be mainstreamed and compete against able-bodied players.

 CP footballers are first required to go through national level classification before being eligible for international classification.
 The first stage of international classification involves a physical assessment.
 This may involve classifiers who are medical experts.
 The second stage involves observing the footballer practising their sport specific skills in a non-competitive setting.
 The third stage involves classifiers observing the player in competition for at least 30 minutes.
 Following that, the classification panel then assigns the footballer to a class, which may also include "Not Eligible."